 Professor Gerry Derksen is originally from Canada where he went to the University of Manitoba’s architecture school and later graduate school at the University of Alberta.
 Under Jorge Frascara he studied visual communication design, which integrated user centred design philosophy with traditional marketing communication strategies.
 The subject of his masters thesis, “Jury perceptions of animation”, studied re-enactments of a crime scene to determine the prejudicial impact on a jury.
 Much of Prof. Derksen’s published research includes interactive media for the web and stand-alone applications on alternative platforms.
-Currently, he is a Full Professor at the Winthrop University in Visual Communication Design and active in the practice, research of communication design, usability and information design.
+Currently, he is a Professor at the Clemson University in Graphic Communications and active in the practice, research of communication design, usability and information design.

 Work in progress: Prof. Derksen dissertation information available here.
 Prof. Derksen will also be presenting a paper at the IACIS conference on the Internet of Things entitled: Smart Toys for an Educational Framework.Read Abstract Here